Monopoly (game): 1970s–1980s

 Economics professor Ralph Anspach published Anti-Monopoly in 1973, and was sued for trademark infringement by Parker Brothers in 1974.
 The case went to trial in 1976.
 Anspach won on appeals in 1979, as the 9th Circuit Court determined that the trademark Monopoly was generic and therefore unenforceable.
 The United States Supreme Court declined to hear the case, allowing the appellate court ruling to stand.
 This decision was overturned by the passage of Public Law 98-620 in 1984.
 With that law in place, Parker Brothers and its parent company, Hasbro, continue to hold valid trademarks for the game Monopoly.
-However, Anti-Monopoly was exempted from the law and Anspach later reached a settlement with Hasbro and markets his game under license from them.
+However, Anti-Monopoly was exempted from the law and Anspach later reached a settlement with Hasbro and marketed his game under license from them.

-The research that Anspach conducted during the course of the litigation was what helped bring the game's history before Charles Darrow into the spotlight.

 Hasbro ownership

 Hasbro acquired Parker Bros. and thus Monopoly in 1991.
-Before the Hasbro acquisition, Parker Bros. acted as a publisher only issuing two versions at a time, a regular and deluxe.
+Before the Hasbro acquisition, Parker Bros. acted as a publisher, issuing only two versions at a time, a regular and deluxe.
 Hasbro moved to create and license many other versions of Monopoly and sought public input in varying the game.
 A new wave of licensed products began in 1994, when Hasbro granted a license to USAopoly to begin publishing a San Diego Edition of Monopoly, which has since been followed by more than a hundred more licensees including Winning Moves Games (since 1995) and Winning Solutions, Inc. (since 2000) in the United States.